Tochemey/goakt/changelogs/unreleased.md

 ## 🔧 Fixes

+- **Actor addresses carry the full path** ([#1379](https://github.com/Tochemey/goakt/issues/1379)).
+An address now renders every ancestor of the actor, `goakt://system@host:port/grand/parent/name`, and parses it back, as the documentation describes.
+Before, only the immediate parent was written, so two actors nested under parents with the same name shared one address and the second `SpawnChild` returned the first actor instead of creating one.
+Top-level actors and direct children keep the addresses they had.
+Large-message destination patterns now see the full path, one `*` per segment.
+During a rolling upgrade, nodes on the previous version reject the addresses of actors nested two or more levels deep until they are upgraded.

 - **etcd discovery validates `Timeout`**.
 A zero `Timeout` is now rejected at validation instead of failing every request at runtime, in line with `DialTimeout` and `TTL`.

 - **A wildcard bind address listens on every interface** ([#1374](https://github.com/Tochemey/goakt/issues/1374)). `remote.NewConfig("0.0.0.0", port)` used to bind the remoting server to one guessed private IP, so connections through loopback or any other interface were refused, and start failed on a host with no private or public address.
 The remoting server now listens on the wildcard as configured, `::` is accepted and serves IPv4 and IPv6 peers, and a host with no other address advertises loopback.
 What peers are told is unchanged: `ActorSystem.Host()`, actor addresses and cluster membership keep advertising the first private IP, and cluster gossip and the registry keep binding it.
 Bind to a concrete IP to listen on one interface only.